How to Use the Command 'unshadow' (with examples)

 The unshadow

-command is a utility provided by the John the Ripper project.
-It is used to obtain the traditional Unix password file if the system uses shadow passwords.
-This is useful when you need to combine the /etc/shadow
+command is a utility provided by the John the Ripper project, designed to acquire the traditional Unix password file format, especially from systems that implement shadow passwords.
+The command achieves this by merging the /etc/passwd

 Code: